mapme-initiative/mapme.forest/README.md

 **About**

-The mapme.forest package helps you to understand past deforestation dynamics around the world.
+The mapme.forest package helps understanding recent and past deforestation dynamics around the world.
 Next to calculating areal statistics about the amount of deforestation in a given space, the tool provides you with the ability to calculate a high number of common fragmentation statistics of a given landscape.